Do Go On - 206 - Dungeons and Dragons

 He was like, what are you spending the money on?

-Why did he have 70 company cars?
+Why don't it have 70 company cars?

 So we brought in another person.

-He was like, this, I think it was a lady,
+He was like, this, I think it was a lady.

-she'll sort this out, we can trust her.
+We can trust her.

-She did an even worse job and lost even more money
+She did an even worse job and lost even more money and also bought out Gary's shares

-Gary's shares so he no longer had a controlling stake.
+so he no longer had a controlling stake.

 Oh, what the hell?

-from creating a competing role playing game.
-So he's basically been bullied out of his
+So he's basically been bully out of his own business,

-He's not super good at business so he brought in people who are super good at business.
+He's not super good at business, so he brought in...

 But he's good at the business of games.